-Based on the results from the noise modelling, noise monitoring will be undertaken during works at locations identified by red star in Figure 5.
+Based on the results from the noise modelling, noise monitoring will be undertaken during works at select locations.
 These locations are to include the closest sensitive residential receptors that will be impacted by the works.
 Noise monitoring results shall be used to validate the model, inform actions, mitigations and controls as required and results will be provided to NELP for review as requested or required, on a regular basis.